|

 9, Malta

-It’s an exceptional French restaurant in an unobtrusive tin diner
+Its an exceptional French restaurant in an unobtrusive tin diner

 that is like a slice of foodie heaven, minus stuffy atmospherics